-Tawny frogmouths are big-headed stocky birds often mistaken for Owls due to their nocturnal habits and similar colouring but are actually from the Nightjar family.
+Tawny Frogmouths Podargus strigoides are big-headed stocky birds often mistaken for owls due to their nocturnal habits and similar colouring, but it is actually its own distinct species!

 During the day, the Tawny Frogmouth perches on a tree branch, often low down and makes a soft, deep and continuous low oom oom oom sound and can make a loud hissing noise when threatened.
 At a hint of danger, Tawny Frogmouths compact their feathers, stand very still and close their eyes to mimic a broken branch.